rfmineguy/gui-text-editor/README.md

 # gui-text-editor
-A skeleton repo for a text editor from scratch in Java
+A skeleton repo for a text editor from scratch in Objective-C